astronomer/docs/software/deploy-cli.md

 ## Step 4: Validate Your Changes

-If it's your first time deploying, expect to wait a few minutes for the Docker Image to build.
+If it's your first time deploying, expect to wait a few minutes for the Docker image to build.

 To confirm that your deploy was successful, navigate to your Deployment in the Software UI and click **Open Airflow** to see your changes in the Airflow UI.